Do you want your mobile app to succeed? 5 Commandments to do it Right

 Manuals do not help in UI Fixing: Manuals are for Dumbo’s

 Mobile app users never read user manuals they just want to smother it.
 If users fail to understand the interface of your app after repeated muddling, they will give up, turning towards another app.
-There happen to be some amazing apps in App Store and Play Store offering a ‘tour’ technique.
+There happen to be some amazing apps in the App Store and Play Store offering a ‘tour’ technique.
 This technique is just a brief rundown of the app’s functionality for first-time users.
 You can use it too; but only if you think your app has complicated UI.
 Nevertheless, keep it short and highly engaging.
 Even so, do not count on it, as many users will jump the tour and directly start using the app.

 The best way of avoiding user manuals or tour videos is by providing small clues throughout the app providing enough hints to users about what the app does and how it functions.
 On the contrary, using graphical instructions is also the best idea to keep users hooked.

-Statistics say that 73% mobile users avoid reading.
-Still, if you want to use words, then using written instructions in context rather than in manuals will yield expected outcome.
+Statistics say that 73% of mobile users avoid reading.
+Still, if you want to use words, then using written instructions in context rather than in manuals will yield the expected outcome.
 The whole idea is to show users the next obvious step, which is not apparent in the existing UI.
 Try keeping a sarcastic or humorous tone of the text; it will add an oomph factor preventing users from turning away.

 Welcoming Users with Registration Screen: A Great Debacle

 Skip the practice of interrogating new app users.
 Already, there are many mobile apps forcing users through a series of checks, registration and login screens before offering any value.
 Is it really necessary?